Bookkeeper Linda Cappadona shares tips and recommendations for small business success by discussing bookkeeping for beginners.

 At FINSYNC, we’re committed to helping your small business succeed, and know how many business owners struggle with bookkeeping.

 We turned to Linda Cappadona, a bookkeeper in the FINSYNC Network, for bookkeeping tips and insight into the best ways to keep your business in the black.

 Think of bank reconciliations as balancing your business checkbook.
 It’s how you verify that the funds going in and out of your bookkeeping solution coincide with the funds going in and out of your bank account.

 According to Linda, “The best place to start is by reconciling your bank and credit card accounts.
 That covers everything you’ve ever done because everything feeds either through a bank account or credit card.
 If you can do that, it gives you a really good sense of where your money is going.”

 Start from your beginning balance and reconcile to the end of the month, every month.
 If the closing balance in your accounting software doesn’t match the closing balance of your bank account, then you need to find out why and make a correction.
 If you don’t conduct bank and credit card reconciliations, you won’t be able to discover what’s causing the discrepancy and fix it.

 Build a Payments Rhythm

-The second rule of small business bookkeeping is to build a payments rhythm.
+The second rule of small business bookkeeping for beginners is to build a payments rhythm.
 Don’t push data-entry and reconciliation tasks off because it’s tedious and time-consuming.
 It’s crucial that you review your books at least once a week.

 It can help to set recurring calendar events and automate processes wherever you can.
 One way to build a payments rhythm is to automate your bookkeeping to ensure your books are always up-to-date.